A man that desired to

 William O'Neil came from a family of military service.
 His father, John

-O'Neill served in the Union army during the American Civil War.
+O'Neil served in the Union army during the American Civil War.
 He was a captain in the 116th Pennsylvania Volunteers.
 Captain

-O'Neill was wounded in the Battle of Fredericksburg and unable to continue as a combat soldier.
+O'Neil was wounded in the Battle of Fredericksburg and unable to continue as a combat soldier.
 Despite

 being severely wounded his father continued to serve the Union as a